navjot12/Facebook-YoutubeDL/readme.txt

-A python script that acts as the backend for a facebook bot.
+A django project that acts as the backend for a facebook bot.
 The bot accepts the URL for a youtube video and uses quickreplies to provide audio or video.
 Writing "audio"/"video" in the message provides a link to download the audio/video.

 To install dependencies, run the following command in terminal: